Pfaeff/pitch_tracker/README.md

 ## What it does

 This tool tracks pitch changes of a single instrument over time.
-It can be useful for practising things like vocal intonation or guitar string bends.
+It can be useful for practising things like vocal intonation, vibrato or guitar string bends.
 You can use it as a tuner as well.

 ## What it doesn't